Puerto Vallarta México Travel Tips

 Travel Information - Where to stay, best restaurants, and things to do while you are in Puerto Vallarta.

-Puerto Vallarta It will awaken your senses, and captivate your soul.
+l awaken your senses and captivate your soul.
 Puerto Vallarta Is a wonderful Mexican city that is fronted by the blue Pacific Ocean and backed by the lush, green tropical Sierra Madre Mountains.
 The people are friendly and charming, always helpful and accommodating.

 You Won't Need A Car - Getting Around